-Check out Spain Select.
+Check out Home Club.
 They offer fully-furnished two, three and four bedroom luxury apartments in the heart of Madrid.
-Ours this year is a two bedroom, two bath apartment with a fully equipped kitchen (including washer and dryer), living room and views galore for the price of € 135 (that’s roughly $150 a night based on the exchange rate on 7/21/15).
+Ours this year is a two-bedroom, two-bath apartment with a fully equipped kitchen (including washer and dryer), living room and views galore for the price of € 135 per night.
 It’s located on Calle Leon on a quieter street than the Plaza Santa Ana, which can be a party plaza.

 Malasaña: I have since discovered the hipster Malasaña district, with pleasant delight, never knowing it existed.
 Duh.
-With cool cafes like La Bicicleta, that offers amazing coffee and French croissants, and a pretty well thought-out “workspace” (tables have drawers with keys so that you can leave your laptop locked up without losing your space when you go to the W/C), and Lolina Vintage Cafe, a thoroughly mesmerizing cafe popping with color and design (and a kind of quirky menu), it’s hard to resist this bohemian, vibrant district.
+With cool cafes like La Bicicleta, that offers amazing coffee and French croissants, and a pretty well thought-out “workspace” (tables have drawers with keys so that you can leave your laptop locked up without losing your space when you go to the W/C), and Lolina Vintage Cafe, a thoroughly mesmerizing cafe popping with 1950’s-style diner color and design (and a kind of quirky menu), and Cafe Naif, one of my favorite restaurants for a good burger or avocado toast, it’s hard to resist this more urban-industrial style, vibrant district.
 The Plaza del Dos de Mayo is its center and it has great vintage and trendy clothing shops, fabulous bars and hip cafes.
 Use metro Tribunal.

 Huertas: This year, we will be staying in the Huertas neighborhood, which is the literary quarter: